-Henry Kissinger, perhaps the best-known Secretary of State in American history, turned 100 years old this past weekend.
-It was a moment for reflection both on the man’s legacy and on America’s place in the world he helped shape.
+Henry Kissinger, perhaps the best-known Secretary of State in American history, turned 100 years old on May 27, 2023.
+We want to take a moment for reflection both on the man’s legacy and on America’s place in the world he helped shape.

 When Kissinger’s public career largely ended in the 1970s, his legacy seemed clear to both liberals and conservatives.
 For liberals, he was a ruthless and amoral practitioner of realpolitik whose actions led to countless deaths in Southeast Asia and Latin America.
 For conservatives, he was an appeaser, whose détente rescued a Soviet Union on the brink of starvation, recognized Soviet domination of Eastern Europe, and abandoned America’s commitment to the KMT on Taiwan in favor of rapprochement with the People’s Republic of China.